adarshbhagatjii/Learning-node/README.md

 # event loop
 - event loop is a mechanism to handle asynchronous operations`
 - it willl mange the task in callback queue and put the task in call stack in correct time and correct order.

+# ThreadPool
+- thread pool is a mechanism to handle multiple tasks concurrently.
+- its defalt size is 4 bytecode. we can change the size of thread pool using process.env.UV_HTREADPOOL_SIZE = 4 ; function.

+# Is node js is a single threaded or multithreaded.
+- node js is a single threaded but it can handle multiple tasks concurrently using event loop and thread pool.
+- it can handle multiple tasks concurrently using libuv.